How to install mkusb in Debian

-You could also add the PPA version for another version of Ubuntu instead of xenial.
+You could also add the PPA version for another version of Ubuntu instead of focal.
 They are the same, because mkusb is only a script with some help files, and they are independent of the version and flavour of the gnu-linux operating system. mkusb works as long as it has bash (the bash shell interpreter) and the standard programs.

 You should also import a gpg key, which is used to verify the packages, that you intend to install,

 dirmngr maybe needs to be installed for the key to be managed.
 This is the case with debian testing alias 'buster' 2017-07-28.

 Then make the system aware of the PPA and its content with this command line